totaltube/frontend/docs/Types.md

 * `Slug` string - slug of channel
 * `Title` string - title of channel
 * `TitleTranslated` boolean - true if channel title has translation.
+* `OriginalTitle` string - if title translated, it holds original title
 * `Description` string - channel description
 * `Tags` array of strings - channel tags
 * `Url` string - url of channel if set